dpoznan/hearing-enhancement-project/README.md

 #### Service Provider:
 The speech enhancement service is provided for a small fee in order to fund the cloud storage and processing.

+#### Security & Privacy:
+Given that users are providing environment information which includes sample sounds, privacy must be maintained.
+When environments are used to support a user that has not provided the specific environment sample, the providder must be anonymous.
+However, a user should have access to the environment samples they provide.
+Some form of encryption must be used regarding identity.

 #### Scenarios:
 ##### Math Class: